-As part of Presbyterian Women’s commitment to antiracism, a structural review task group evaluated its structure, programs and resources from an antiracist perspective.
+As part of Presbyterian Women’s commitment to racial equity, a structural review task group evaluated its structure, programs, and resources from an anti-racist perspective.
 The structural review task group’s report and recommendations continue to guide the life and work of Presbyterian Women.

 PW in the Presbytery and Synod groups are urged to read and study this report and make intentional efforts to implement the recommendations to build up God’s beloved community.

 - honor the gifts, perspectives, and heritage of all God’s people and celebrate our oneness in the living Christ;

 - work together toward developing a sanctuary where women of different racial-ethnic backgrounds can speak the truth to each other and be heard;